Berri Energy Project - Flow Power

 Project details

-With construction commencing in early 2022 and full commercial operations completed in early 2023, the Berri Energy Project contains 5.8MWp of Photovoltaic (PV) across 9,800 solar panels, a 4.6MVA inverter station and up to 7MWh of DC coupled battery storage.
+With construction commencing in early 2022 and full commercial operations completed in early 2023, the Berri Energy Project contains 5.8MWp of solar panels, a 4.6MVA inverter and transformer power station and up to 7MWh of DC coupled battery storage.

 Flow Power purchased the site from the Berri Barmera Council, who had the original vision to turn the ex-racetrack into a local solar farm.

-Instead of building an entirely new line back to the project’s substation, the Berri Energy Project was connected to an existing 11kV line.
-This reduced project costs and time – a win for Flow Power and the Berri Barmera Council.
+Instead of building an entirely new line back to the project’s substation, the Berri Energy Project was connected to an existing 11kV line, reducing project costs and delivery time.

 The team building the project